bharathgs/Awesome-pytorch-list/README.md

 286. [loss-landscape](https://github.com/tomgoldstein/loss-landscape): loss-landscape Code for visualizing the loss landscape of neural nets.
 287. [famos](https://github.com/zalandoresearch/famos):
 Pytorch implementation of the paper "Copy the Old or Paint Anew?
 An Adversarial Framework for (non-) Parametric Image Stylization" available at http://arxiv.org/abs/1811.09236.
+288. [back2future.pytorch](https://github.com/anuragranj/back2future.pytorch): This is a Pytorch implementation of Janai, J., Güney, F., Ranjan, A., Black, M. and Geiger, A., Unsupervised Learning of Multi-Frame Optical Flow with Occlusions.
+ECCV 2018.

 ## Pytorch elsewhere